 Philosophy and Approach

-Buttercups Childcare & Early Learning Centres believe each child, family member, educator, and the community form vital elements of our service.
+Buttercups Childcare & Early Learning Centres believe each child, family member, educator, and the community form vital elements of our Centre.

-To nurture a sense of community we embed a holistic approach that caters for the needs of each stakeholder that engages, advocates, and collaborates with our service.
+To nurture a sense of community we endeavour to embed a holistic approach that caters for the needs of each individual that engages, advocates and collaborates with our Centre.

 1 – Buttercups believe every child has the right to feel safe and secure; physically and emotionally by:

 - Encouraging and building each child’s self-esteem and sense of agency.